John Guard: New Zealand

-Guard settled permanently at Port Underwood in 1836, and was still whaling off the Kaikoura coast in the 1840s.
+Guard settled permanently at Port Underwood in 1836, and was still whaling off the Kaikōura coast in the 1840s.
 About this time onshore whaling ceased to be economically viable in New Zealand.
 His later life is unknown, but he probably farmed at Kakapo Bay.
-Guard died on the 9 November 1857 and was buried at Kakapo Bay.
+Guard died on 9 November 1857 and was buried at Kakapo Bay.
+He and Betty Guard had eight children in total.
 His gravesite was restored in 2021 by descendants.